 Best Plants for Septic Field Garden

-It is more difficult to plant trees and shrubs over a septic field than shallow-rooted plants.
-It is likely that tree or shrub roots will eventually cause damage to pipes.
+It’s more difficult to plant trees and shrubs over a septic field than shallow-rooted plants.
+It’s likely that tree or shrub roots will eventually cause damage to pipes.
 Small boxwoods and holly bushes are better suited than woody shrubs or large trees.

 Vegetable Garden Over Septic Tank Areas

 Septic tank vegetable gardens are not recommended.
-Although a properly functioning septic system should not cause any problems, it is very hard to tell when the system is working 100% efficiently.
+Although a properly functioning septic system should not cause any problems, it is very hard to tell when the system is working 100 percent efficiently.

 Vegetable plant roots grow down in search of nutrients and water, and they can easily meet wastewater.
 Pathogens, such as viruses, can infect people eating the plants.
 If possible, it is always wise to reserve the area over and near the septic field for ornamental plants and plant your vegetable garden somewhere else.